Louis Theroux: Other appearances

-Theroux makes a few appearances on The Adam and Joe Show DVD and has been a guest many times on Adam & Joe's radio shows, as well as on The Adam Buxton Podcast.
+Theroux made a few appearances on The Adam and Joe Show and has been a guest many times on Adam & Joe's radio shows, as well as on The Adam Buxton Podcast.

 As part of the Weird Weekends episode "Porn", Theroux agreed to film a cameo in the 1997 gay pornography film Take a Peak.
 He did not perform sexual acts in the film, but made a brief appearance as a park ranger in search of a criminal.
 In the Weird Weekends episode "Infomercials", he featured as a live salesman for an at-home paper shredder for the Home Shopping Network.

 In December 2015, Theroux captained the team representing Magdalen College, Oxford on BBC Four's Christmas University Challenge.
 In their first-round match, the team beat the University of Exeter's team by 220 to 130 and went on to win the tournament.

 In April 2022, Theroux went viral after a clip of him on the YouTube show Chicken Shop Datein which he performed a short rap he had originally written and performed in the Weird Weekends episode "Gangsta Rap" 22 years earlierwas autotuned by a TikTok user and turned into a reusable audio track with backing music.
 The trend saw users lip-syncing to the sound and performing an accompanying dance.
 It has led to more footage of Theroux's rapping ability being unearthed, leading the BBC to publish an article listing seven times he "proved he was a massive hip hop head".
-In May, Theroux released "Jiggle Jiggle", a full version of the rap which he created alongside Manchester DJ duo Duke & Jones.
+In May, Theroux released "Jiggle Jiggle", a full version of the rap which he created alongside Manchester DJ duo Duke & Jones which sold over 500,000 copies in the US, making it a gold certified single.